-On the nose theres a generous hit of Medicinal Peat Smoke that is instantly recognisable as Laphroaig.
-Smoke, Iodine, Sticking Plasters and Tar, but also with a little Vanilla and Marzipan.
+Smell: Medicinal Peat Smoke, instantly recognisable as Laphroaig.
+Smoke, Iodine, Sticking Plasters and Tar, with a little Vanilla and Marzipan.
 They don’t come much more characterful than this.
 In fact, in my opinion, there aren’t many whiskies in the world can compare to a good Laphroaig on the nose.

 Taste: Vanilla, White Pepper, Ash, Smoke and Liquorice.
 One sip and the distillers claim to be the most richly flavoured of them all doesn’t seem like an empty boast.